One way to include your documentation without cluttering up the worksheet is to use comments.

 Now you can get to the various shapes and play around.

-Some shapes do not work well with the transparency, like 'rounded rectangle' on the first row of shapes and all of the shapes on the second row.
+Text and Shape: Some shapes do not work well with text.
+Some shapes do not work well with the transparency.
 The fill color becomes quite dark and the lighter color shows only as part of the 3D effect.
 Of course you could change the font color to a light color if you really wanted the shape.

 When you are ready to continue...